System Design Space

 Build a platform baseline first

-Start with The Twelve-Factor App, then move through Infrastructure as Code and Kubernetes Fundamentals to lock a reproducible cloud-service model.
+First The Twelve-Factor App, then Infrastructure as Code and Kubernetes Fundamentals.
+The order is not arbitrary: until you have a reproducible cloud-service model, adding platform complexity is premature.

 Strengthen delivery and operations

-For operational maturity, continue with GitOps, Service Mesh, Multi-region, and FinOps to balance reliability, delivery speed, and platform cost.
+Once the baseline holds, continue with GitOps, Service Mesh, Multi-region, and FinOps.
+At this level the work comes down to balancing three quantities: reliability, delivery speed, and platform cost.

 Related chapters